SDC&A Frequently Asked Questions and Policies

 We generally follow the San Ramon Valley Unified School District calendar.

 All students must adhere to the studio’s Class Dress Code.
-Each ballet level is designated by the color of their leotards and may be purchased directly from Soo Dance Academy.
+Each ballet level is designated by the color of leotard and must be purchased directly from Soo Dance Academy.
 Students are required to wear the studio’s attire to each class that they attend.

-Female ballet students should be in their level colored leotard, pink tights, and pink ballet shoes (either canvas or leather).
+All female ballet students should be in their level colored leotard, pink tights, and pink ballet shoes (either canvas or leather).
 Female ballet students Level 4 and above should wear flat canvas shoes with stretchy ribbons sewn on.
 Pointe shoes must also be sewn with elastic and stretchy ribbons.
 Male ballet students should be in plain white t-shirts, black tights or jazz pants, and black ballet shoes.
-Ballet shoe strings should be triple knotted, then trimmed and tucked into shoes.
+Ballet shoestrings should be triple knotted, trimmed and tucked into shoes.

 Jazz, tap, hip-hop, and contemporary female students should also be in their level–colored leotard along with black tap shorts or leggings and tan jazz or tap shoes.
-Male students should wear plain white t-shirt with black jazz pants and black jazz or tap shoes.
+Male students should wear a plain white t-shirt with black jazz pants and black jazz or tap shoes.
 Students are permitted to wear their Soo Dance Academy t-shirt in these classes.
 Shoes are not sold by the studio and must be purchased elsewhere.

 What is your refund policy?